genomech/FastContext/README.md

 <dt>-p, --patterns</dt>
 <dd>

-**Required.**
+*Required.* <br>
+*Description:* Patterns to look for.
+The order of patterns is the order of search.<br>
 *Format:* Plain Javascript Object String (Key-Value).
-Names must contain 2-16 small Latin and numeric symbols (a-z, 0-9), sequences must contain more than one symbols ATGC.
+Names must contain 2-16 small Latin and numeric symbols (a-z, 0-9), sequences must contain more than one symbols ATGC.<br>

-*Description:* Patterns to look for.
-The order of patterns is the order of search.

 *Usage:* `-p '{"first": "CTCAGCGCTGAG", "second": "AAAAAA", "third": "GATC"}'`

 </dd>